UniMelb-Day-Lab/Pmalariae_Microsat_PCR/README.md

 # Modified semi-nested PCR protocol for _P. malariae_ microsatellite genotyping
-This document provides the details for the modified semi-nested PCR protocol for _P. malariae_ microsatellite genotpying.
+This document provides the details for the modified semi-nested PCR protocol for _P. malariae_ microsatellite genotyping.

 Please use the following citation when referencing this modified PCR protocol:
-* _This manuscript is in prepeation and will be provided once published (Rios Teran et al. (2025))_
+* _This manuscript is in preperation and will be provided once published (Rios Teran et al. (2025))_

 #